Smart-Bull/smarter-contracts/README.md

     return true;
 }
 ```

+## 5. Implementation on Conflux
+This document aims to provide a rough outline for how this feature should be implemented on the conflux chain.
+Three main components of the Conflux core need to be changed.
+1. Execution.
+Because we need to implement BINDSIG and EMITSIG opcodes, changes to the execution componenent of the core must be made.
+The particular areas of code that handle execution and change of state are found in the directorys /core/src/vm, /core/src/evm, and /core/src/executive.
+2. State.
+To maintain the signal-slot mapping trie in each account, we will need to modify /core/src/state, particularily the account_entry.
+The block state during execution can be found in core/src/vm/env.rs and is set up in /core/src/consensus/consensus_executor.rs.
+These will have to be changed to implement the global slot transaction trie.
+3. Transaction Pool.
+Slot transactions will have to be added to the transaction pool to be handled by miners.
+4. Validation.
+High level state changes to executing a slot transaction will have to be implemented.
+This includes checking the validity of a slot transaction and regular transaction as well as popping the slot transaction queue found in each accound state.

 #### Other Notes:
 It is interesting to consider that each of the three DeFi applications above deploy their own oracle.
 It would be feasible with on-chain triggers to have only one trusted Oracle that updates the states of all the DeFi price feeds through emitting a single event.